The Bankrate promise

-- Cash advance APR: As we’ve mentioned, cash advances come with their own terms, including APR.
+- Cash advance APR.
+Cash advances come with their own terms, including APR.
 Generally, the cash advance APR is higher and doesn’t offer a grace period.
+Some card issuers may also use this APR for any overdraft protection advances you incur.

-- Penalty APR: This is typically the most expensive APR and applies to missed and returned payments.
-As you may have guessed, this is the APR you want to avoid ever getting charged.
+- Penalty APR.
+This is typically the most expensive APR and applies to missed and returned payments.
+This is the APR you want to avoid ever getting charged if possible.

 Note that an APR can be variable or fixed.
-A variable APR is more common and changes based on the prime rate (the interest rate banks use to calculate how much to charge their best, most trustworthy clients).
+A variable APR is more common and changes based on the prime rate (the interest rate banks use to calculate how much to charge their most creditworthy customers).
 A fixed APR, on the other hand, is locked.

 You’ll also come across various types of credit card fees.
 It’s best to get acquainted with all of them to avoid unexpected charges.
 We’ve compiled a list of the different types of fees below:

 Premium credit cards (and even a few not-so-premium ones) often come with annual fees.
-An issuer charges an annual fee each year for holding the card, although some cards may waive it for the first year.
+An issuer charges customers an annual fee each year for holding the card, although some cards may waive it for the first year or refund it if you meet certain spending thresholds.
+If you have a card with an annual fee, you’ll want to make sure the benefits and perks of holding the card outweigh what you’re spending on that fee.

 Balance transfer fee

 A balance transfer may save you a lot of money on interest, but the transaction itself isn’t free.
 When you transfer a balance from one card to another, the issuer will typically charge you a balance transfer fee of 3 to 5 percent.
-The fee minimums can also vary from $5 to $10.
+The fee minimums can also vary, but are typically from $5 to $10.

 Cash advance fee

 A cash advance is an expensive transaction in more than one way.
 Not only do you have to pay a higher interest rate that starts accumulating immediately, but you’re also charged a cash advance fee.

-A typical cash advance fee is around 5 percent or $10 per transaction.
+A typical cash advance fee is around 5 percent or a minimum of $10 per transaction.

 Foreign transaction fee